CACEMAKEJ/php-assignment-3/README.md

 ## Contributing
 Do not hesitate to contribute to the project by adapting or adding features !
 Bug reports or pull requests are welcome.

+## Our Readme File and about our website
+This project is about a bodybuilding blog created by Nojus Matusevicius, Jakub Lowis and Martin Macicha It focuses on anything to do with working out from the staff to the customers on the website we wanted to create a place of community but also for people to have a place where they could get good quality products to help them on their journey on achieving a better body

+## HOW TO CLONE THE WEBSITE
+Firstly clone the repository from the github at this link https://github.com/CACEMAKEJ/php-assignment-3

+To fork the repository you will need vscode or another form of application to run similar type of code.
+Copy the link from the repository and in your vscode paste in the repo code.

+You will then need to import the database for the project located in the folder download and have xampp installed you will also need to download composer at the following link https://getcomposer.org/download/

+once it is running make sure it is running with the correct and appropriate form of php In the terminal of the application you will need to make sure that you a up to data version of php you will then run the following command "php artisan serv"

+open the browser of your choice copy and paste the link that is displayed into your browser

+## WHAT YOU CAN DO ON THE WEBSITE
+The website is bodybuilding blog website where fellow bodybuilders and users of the gym come and talk about anything gym related.
+On the website you are able to see the staff who have created the website .
+You are able to see the supplements that the staff recommend .
+You are able to create a profile and login logout accordingly .
+You can view blog posts .
+If you are logged in you are able to add posts edit and delete them.